Hands up who’s getting excited about giving their little ones their first Christmas Eve boxes this year?

 A Craft, Make or Bake – For older children a craft activity can be a great way to break up the evening between Christmas TV.
-We’ve got some Christmas treat suggestions you can make together or how about this make your own decorations kit for kids aged 3+?
+We’ve got some Christmas treat suggestions you can make together.

 A Baby Rattle, Teether or Comforter – Include the smallest members of the family in the magic with a festive toy.
-This Jingle Reindeer Comforter is adorable.
+This Rattle* is adorable.

 A Bauble for the Tree – A personalised 1st Christmas bauble makes a lovely keepsake for a newborn or you could opt for a family bauble marked with the year and start a Christmas tradition.
 This 1st Christmas embroidered gingerbread man decoration is cute or how about a set of Mama, Dada and Baby Polar Bear baubles?

 Christmas Eve Box Additions For or From Santa